na-na-hi/renget/archive/tmd2character_Sail.md

 **SPECIAL BONUSES**
 !!! note You have a base of 10 IP and each Skill costs a certain amount of it to equip.
-    You have 0 points to spend.
+    You have 15 IQ points to spend.
     0/10 IP | ▯▯▯▯▯▯▯▯▯▯
 IQ Skills Active/Inactive | Description of Skill | IP Cost
 ------ | :----: | ------